 Figure 5-2.
-Geographical Distribution of Potential FMEs
+Geographical Distribution of Potential FMEs - Map to be updated after approval by UCRFPG

 5.2.3.2 Planning Level Cost Estimates

 A planning level cost estimate was developed for each FME in accordance with the Technical Guidelines.
 The process to produce these cost estimates for each FME project type is outlined in the following sections.
 Cost estimates presented in this section are for planning purposes only and are not supported by detailed scopes of work or manhour estimates.
 It is anticipated that scopes of work and cost estimates will be refined prior to any future funding application through TWDB or other sources.